any-tdf/stdf/doc/components/button/guide_en.md

 ## With icon or loading

-Through the iconLoading parameter, you can inject an icon or loading effect into the content area of the Button component.
-When type is icon, it represents an icon, and loading represents a loading effect. params is the corresponding parameter of the injected, supporting the Props of Icon and Loading two components.
-When type is loading, the button is disabled by default, which can be controlled by the disabledLoading parameter.
+Through the icon parameter, you can inject an icon into the content area of the Button component, the parameter is the Props of the Icon component; through the loading parameter, you can inject a loading into the content area of the Button component, the parameter is the Props of the Loading component.
+When loading is passed in, the button is disabled by default, which can be controlled by the disabledLoading parameter.
 Please refer to the example.